scailer/magic-i18n/README.md

 - Texts are defined separately from their usage location and passed as variables.
 - Supports temporary (local) language overrides.
 - Can be used both standalone and within ASGI applications.
+- Utility for checking the correctness of texts for CICD.

 Provides:

 - container for text/template variations,
 - language context manager,
+- lazy template for partial text formatting,
 - middleware for ASGI-compatible frameworks.
+- checking utility.

 ## Install